-Another thing is that in band 8 you need to express exact meanings.
-A band 8 candidate can say whether they dislike something only a little or you dislike it very much with a natural choice of words.
-I’m going to give you some different expressions for these situations.
+Another thing is that in band 8.0, you need to express exact meanings.
+A band 8.0 candidate can say whether they dislike something only a little or you dislike it very much with a natural choice of words.
+I’m going to give you some different expressions to use in these situations.

 Everything you learn in this article is about speaking; different rules, words and expressions are needed for the writing test.

 One thing to learn is that we use softeners to make our negative spoken statements less direct.
 These softeners avoid us from sounding like we want to argue.
 When you don’t use them, the native speaker might think you are angry with them or want to pick a fight with them.